Priyadharshini-Balan/Sydney-Rainfall-Prediction/README.md

 Given daily weather observations (humidity, pressure, temperature, cloud cover, etc.), the goal is to predict:

 ```
-RainTomorrow = Yes / No
+RainTomorrow = Yes or No
 ```

 This is a **binary classification** problem.